Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Alvise Zorzi Venezia Scomparsa Oscar Mondadori 2001

 Not available in English, but an invaluable book about Lost Venice.
-Lists and describes all of the demolished churches, which will be very handy when I get around to a Demolished Churches page and when my Italian improves astronomically.
-Some nice old pics too.
+It lists and describes all of the demolished churches.
+Some nice old photos and prints too.

 Tudy Sammartini and Daniele Resini